DmitrySoshnikov/eva-vm-source/README.md

-# Building an Interpreter from scratch
+# Building a Virtual Machine

 This is a repository for the [Building a Virtual Machine](http://dmitrysoshnikov.com/courses/virtual-machine/) course.